bavc/bavc-resources/docs/Technical Documentation/DVDRipping.md

    * Unmount the ISO
    * Delete temporary files

-The script is located here, but you can drag it to your desktop for quick access: `/Volumes/Creative Services/Creative Services/PRESERVATION/Scripts/dvd_transcoder.py`
+The script is located on our [`GitHub Repo`](https://github.com/bavc/videomachine), but you can drag it to your desktop for quick access: `/Volumes/SymplyUltra/Scripts/dvd_transcoder.py`

 You can see the instructions for running the script if you run it with the -h flag, like so: